EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Introduction

 Though the research on multi-hop complex reasoning, the explainability is still under-explored.
 Explainability plays a significant role in fact-checking models for two main reasons.
 Firstly, displaying the veracity prediction along with the corresponding textual explanations can make the fact-checking system more credible to human users~\cite{atanasovaGeneratingFactChecking2020, kotonya2020explainable}.
-Moreover, the performance (e.g., F1 score) of models can be improved when the explanation is fed, which is demonstrated in existing literature~\cite{stammbach_e-fever_nodate}.
+Moreover, the performance (e.g., F1 score, Accuracy) of models can be improved when the explanation is fed~\cite{stammbach_e-fever_nodate}.
 Hence, shedding light on the research of explainability in fact checking holds great value.

 Currently, only a few works in fact checking take textual explanations into consideration.
-The datasets LIAR-PLUS~\cite{alhindi2018your} and PUBHEALTH~\cite{kotonya2020explainable} involve about 10,000 claims with journalists' comments as explanations in politics and public health respectively, which is quite limited regarding the scale and the domain.
+The datasets LIAR-PLUS~\cite{alhindi2018your} and PUBHEALTH~\cite{kotonya2020explainable} involve about 10,000 claims with journalists' comments as explanations in politics and public health respectively, which are quite limited regarding the scale and the domain.
 Besides, though e-FEVER~\cite{stammbach_e-fever_nodate} complements textual explanations for the dataset FEVER using GPT-3, the quality of automatically generated explanations cannot be guaranteed.
-Furthermore, verifying the claims in all mentioned datasets always require only one piece of information, i.e., one-hop fact-checking, where lots of methods have been proposed and achieved remarkable success~\cite{zhou2019gear, liu-etal-2020-fine}.
+Furthermore, verifying the claims in all mentioned datasets always requires only one piece of information, i.e., one-hop fact-checking, where lots of methods have been proposed and achieved remarkable success~\cite{zhou2019gear, liu-etal-2020-fine}.
 However, generating precise explanations in complex, multi-hop fact-checking scenarios remains an open and challenging question.